Feeding Asia: The problem with Asia’s population growth for food security

 Part two of New Food’s ‘Feeding Asia’ series looks at how population growth and changing consumption habits are affecting regional food security…

-In our introduction to the ‘Feeding Asia’ series in which we look at the growing issue of Asian food security, we introduced at a glance some of the main factors concerning food security in the world’s most populous continent.
+In our introduction to the ‘Feeding Asia’ series during which New Food looks at the growing issue of Asian food security, we introduced at a glance some of the main factors concerning food security in the world’s most populous continent.

-Certainly a look at the reality of population growth and regional demography will be extremely important to our discussion, not simply reducing the problem to the increase in the number of mouths to feed but also considering the change in Asian consumer habits as a result of socio-economic shifts across the continent.
+Certainly a look at the reality of population growth and regional demography will be extremely important to our discussion, not simply for an analysis of the question of feeding the increasing number of mouths to feed but also with a consideration of the change in Asian consumer habits as a result of socio-economic shifts across the continent.

 What goes up…